 Therapeutic Community Program

-The Therapeutic Community Program is based on the notion of “examined living” - this careful exploration of difficult life experiences has the best chance of success when patients share their strengths with each other and with the staff in a serious partnership of mutual problem solving and social learning.
+The Therapeutic Community Program is based on the notion that a careful exploration of difficult life experiences has the best chance of success when patients share their strengths with each other and with the staff in a serious partnership of mutual problem solving and social learning.
 Everyone—patients and staff alike—has something to offer and something to gain by participating.
-The program includes an inter-connected series of groups aimed at enhancing patient authority, fostering interpersonal learning and creating an environment that supports treatment.
+The program includes an interconnected series of groups aimed at enhancing patient authority, fostering interpersonal learning, and creating an environment that supports treatment.
+We engage in a process of “examined living,” characterized by learning through a public reflection on the meaning of behaviors, choices, and interactions (staff and patients).